How To Potty Train A Puppy

 If your puppy smells the pee or poop on the floor then he will return to this spot to pee again.

 In order to remove all the stain and odor we like to use an enzyme-based odor remover.
 Our favorite is the Rocco & Roxie Stain and Odor Remover.

 Rocco & Roxie claims to “ELIMINATE STAINS, ODORS, AND RESIDUE If it’s gross, it’s gone.
 Not just the stain, but the stink…”

 Remember your puppy’s nose is thousands of times more powerful than yours make.
 If he smells a trace of urine then he’ll feel compelled to potty in that spot again so make sure you find a good stain and odor remover.

-One final note: If your designated potty spot is in a public area (or even at home) make sure you bring potty bags (we like these earth rated bags made from recycled materials) or a pooper scooper to clean up your mess.
+One final note: If your designated potty spot is in a public area (or even at home) make sure you bring potty bags (we like these mighty paw poop bags made from recycled materials) or a pooper scooper to clean up your mess.